cryptonai/pyalgotrade/README.md

 Realtime Processing
 ------------

-Now with pyalgotrade.backend library(private, plan to open soon.), realtime data processing is enabled.
+Now with pyalgotrade.livefeedbackend library(private, plan to open soon.), realtime data processing is enabled.
 The strategy can accept multiple time frequencies so that some special needs can be met.
 For example, I want to monitor minute data to guide my trade which is mainly based on daily OHLC data.
 In this way, I can avoid significant loss when price made a `yuge' change during a day.